 As an early childhood educator, you have the opportunity to make a positive difference in the lives of young children.
 A Diploma in Early Childhood Education (ECE) can help you lay the foundation for a career as an educator working with young children in as few as 15 months.1 Obtain the skills and techniques you need to successfully promote a positive environment for children and their families with our foundational Early Childhood Education Diploma courses and curriculum.
+Our ECE programs do not prepare students for licensed teaching positions in any public school setting, but students will have the opportunity to help shape the futures of young children from birth to age five in a non-public school setting or leadership role.
 You may have the option to choose between the Field Experience or Exploration track (based on the state in which you live) to gain practical experience.
 The ECE Diploma is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.

 You can choose one of two specializations—Special Needs and Child Development—to enhance your skills in a particular area of interest.
 The Special Needs specialization teaches how to create an inclusive environment for exceptional learners, prepare children for future learning and bring together fellow caregivers, educators and family members critical to supporting the child.
 Specializing in Child Development can help you develop an understanding of developmentally appropriate practice, positive guidance and assessment of young children and the importance of partnering with parents.